ckan/ckan/doc/maintaining/filestore.rst

 Using configured storages
 -------------------------

+In CKAN, a "storage" represents a logical container for specific set of files.
+Each storage is configured separately and serves a distinct purpose:

+- **Resource Storage**: Handles data files uploaded to CKAN resources
+- **User Storage**: Manages user avatars
+- **Group Storage**: Manages logo images for organizations/groups
+- **Custom Storages**: can be configured for application-specific files

+Each storage operates independently with its own configuration, but they all use the same interface.
+This allows different types of files to be stored in different locations (local filesystem, cloud storage, etc.) while maintaining a consistent API.

+For example, you might configure:

+- Resource files to be stored in `/var/lib/ckan/resources`
+- Organization logos in `/var/lib/ckan/logos`
+- Plugin assets in an S3 bucket

+All these storages will be accessible through :py:func:`~ckan.lib.files.get_storage` function and from user's perspective they will behave identically.

 CKAN uses `file-keeper`_ as an abstraction layer for low-level interaction with the file storages.
 It exposes classes that provide a standard storage interface regardless of the underlying system.
 As a result, saving files into the local files ystem, a cloud provider or a database looks exactly the same from the code perspective.

 Storages are initialized during application startup and must be configured in advance.
 The exact settings depend on the type of the storage, but in general they look like this::

   ckan.files.storage.my_storage.type = ckan:fs